Canadian dollar gets boost from equities, bonds up

 When those prospects rise, so too does the outlook for the commodities that countries like Canada, Australia and New Zealand produce.
 The currencies of all three countries were up about 1 percent on the day.

-Microsoft Corp's (MSFT.O: Quote) $44.6 billion dollar bid for Yahoo Inc (YHOO.O: Quote) helped lift North American stock markets.
-Continued...
+Microsoft Corp's (MSFT.O) $44.6 billion dollar bid for Yahoo Inc YHOO.O helped lift North American stock markets.

+It also helped turn some attention away from a U.S. jobs report that came in well below expectations.

+Nonfarm payrolls in the United States dropped by 17,000 in January, well below expectations for a rise of 80,000.